citris-ucmerced/F3/README.md

 1. Navigate to `public > images`.
 2. Open the folder for the page where you want to upload an image.
 For example, if you are uploading a headshot, open the "people" folder.
 3. Save your image into that folder and copy the file name for the image.
-If you are saving it into the people's folder make sure the image name matches the individual's full name.
-Also make sure for headshots, they are cropped as squares for best alignment
+If uploading a headshot, please make sure the image is cropped as a square for best alignment
-4. Input the file name of the image into the respective spreadsheet that you are editing.
+4. After saving the name of the image file, navigate to the respective spreadsheet where you will input the name of the file to associate that file with an asset.
+   - For example, if I was uploading a picture for Sam then I would first save the image file into the people's folder and then open the people.csv.
+In the spreadsheet I can simply input the name of the new image file in the column 'fileName' to associate that image file with Sam.

 ## Available Scripts